-GST INVOICE – GST Platform https://gstplatform.com Your search for GST Update end's Here..
-Mon, 15 Jan 2024 13:47:56 +0000 en-US hourly 1 https://wordpress.org/?v=6.4.3 https://gstplatform.com/wp-content/uploads/2019/12/cropped-GstPlatform-1-32x32.jpg GST INVOICE – GST Platform https://gstplatform.com 32 32 E-Invoice Applicability – Whether Penalty is rightfully levied? https://gstplatform.com/e-invoice-applicability-whether-penalty-is-rightfully-levied/?utm_source=rss&utm_medium=rss&utm_campaign=e-invoice-applicability-whether-penalty-is-rightfully-levied https://gstplatform.com/e-invoice-applicability-whether-penalty-is-rightfully-levied/#respond Mon, 15 Jan 2024 13:41:01 +0000 https://gstplatform.com/?p=2621 Electronic invoicing, popularly called as ‘e-invoice’ is a concept in which all B2B invoices are electronically uploaded by the supplier and authenticated by Invoice Registration Portal (IRP) with a unique number called IRN and a QR code.
-An invoice is considered valid only when there is a unique IRN and QR code printed on the […]
+GST INVOICE Archives < GST Platform https://gstplatform.com/category/gst/gst-invoice/ Tax and Beyond Mon, 15 Jan 2024 13:47:56 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.1 https://gstplatform.com/wp-content/uploads/2019/12/cropped-GstPlatform-1-32x32.jpg GST INVOICE Archives < GST Platform https://gstplatform.com/category/gst/gst-invoice/ 32 32 E-Invoice Applicability – Whether Penalty is rightfully levied? https://gstplatform.com/e-invoice-applicability-whether-penalty-is-rightfully-levied/?utm_source=rss&utm_medium=rss&utm_campaign=e-invoice-applicability-whether-penalty-is-rightfully-levied https://gstplatform.com/e-invoice-applicability-whether-penalty-is-rightfully-levied/#respond Mon, 15 Jan 2024 13:41:01 +0000 https://gstplatform.com/?p=2621 Electronic invoicing, popularly called as ‘e-invoice’ is a concept in which all B2B invoices are electronically uploaded by the supplier […]

-The post E-Invoice Applicability – Whether Penalty is rightfully levied? appeared first on GST Platform.
+The post E-Invoice Applicability – Whether Penalty is rightfully levied? appeared first on GST Platform .

 ]]>